camistein/blog/blog/2024/dynamicNuxtRoutes.md

   },
 });
 ```

+> [!NOTE]
+> Here you can also retrieve the full content of your github file and input data such as title and description into the meta object.
+If you choose to retrieve the entire file from github you can then create another extendPages hook and send all page data into a search index, for example Algolia

+Moving on with our function!

 We also add the file path to the meta data sent to our view so our view will now which markdown file to retrieve.